Ratatoskr589/MPMB-Extra-Script-Code/README.md

 # MPMB-Extra Scripts for Official Content

 Exactly what it sounds like.
-This is where I'm saving all my script code for official content used with More Purple More Better's character sheet.
-This is primarily AL related magic items that have extra flavor or were custom built for modules but may include other items over time.
+This is all my script code for official content that can be used with More Purple More Better's character sheet.
+This is primarily AL magic items that have extra flavor or were specially created for modules and events.
+It also includes mechanical Story Awards, some special creatures, and backgrounds from Guild Adept content/other supplements.